nymann/spotify-to-youtube/README.md

 # Spotify To YouTube

-Downloads a Spotify playlist via YouTube Music.
+Downloads a Spotify playlist via YouTube Music with metadata added to each track from Spotify.

 ## External dependencies